 In this case I went for quite large yellow areas, since this plane will mostly see use during periods when the Germans had air superiority.

 Both planes were weathered with oil paints.
-I replaced the propellers with clear discs made from blister packing (although I might replace the one on the Storch with which I am not entirely happy) and added aluminium pipes so I can mount them on my homemade flight stands.
+I replaced the propellers with clear discs made from blister packing (although I might replace the one on the Storch with which I am not entirely happy) and added aluminium pipes into their fuselages, so I can mount them on my homemade flight stands.

 Pete S/ SP